craigmckeachie/tql-2024-notes/react-exercises.md

 4. **State to String Conversion:**

-   - Implement the `stateToString` function to convert the form state into a JSON string for logging.
+   - Implement a `stateToString` function to convert the form state into a JSON string for logging to the page.
+   - Add a pre tag and call `JSON.stringify()` passing an object with the various variables you are tracking in state.

 5. **Testing the Form:**
    - Run the application and verify that the form behaves as expected: